Is there an Oregon State

 notable exceptions, will be listed on this website.
 Classifications will be performed by the Department of Corrections.

 How can I get a list of sex offenders in my neighborhood?

-Why doesn't the list give me the addresses for all the registered sex offenders?
+Why doesn't the website give me the addresses for all the registered sex

 What does “Predatory Sex Offender” mean?

 Oregon law defines it as an individual who exhibits characteristics showing a

 tendency to victimize or injure others and who has been convicted of certain

 sex crimes.
 Offenders are assessed on an individual basis to determine